erin-raif/pcasp_cdp_code/README.md

 # pcasp_cdp_code
-Code to handle PCASP and CDP data from the FAAM aircraft
+Code to handle PCASP and CDP data from the FAAM aircraft.
+All users should now move to v2.